 Otherwise, the 15 kilometers hike from Balea Lake to Moldoveanu Peak and another 15 kilometers back to Balea Lake should include a night stay eighter at Podragu Chalet eighter at a Chalet around Balea Lake.

 For the first part, you will be driving the famous section of the Transfagarasan Road, but it’s going to be dark, and you won’t see much, so consider driving the road on a different day.

 Moldoveanu Peak is the highest mountain peak in Romania at an elevation of 2.544 meters, known as the “ROOF” of Romania.
 The views are amazing, and the ascent is well worthed.

 Things to Keep in Mind Before the Hike:

-- I recommend this hike only between June and September since the days are longer and the weather warmer.
+- I recommend this hike only between June and September since the days are longer and warmer.

 - Always check and double-check the weather forecast, especially the humidity.
 If it is too humid, the possibility to rain at some point is high.